IsmailOuazzani/AtomicAI/README.md

 # Engine
 Engine allows user to play against the AI.
 It uses Monte Carlo Tree Search.
 For now, the engine  has a dummy evaluation function based on the material of the pieces, and uses random moves for the simulation.

+To play, run engine.py and enter the moves using the algebraic notation.
+You can visualize the game in the board.svg file using your browser (keep refreshing).